rettersoft/rettersoft.github.io/docs/Developer Console/Project Detail Screen/Class Editor/Instance List.md

 ![InstanceListButton](/img/InstanceListButton.png)

 ## Usage

 After we click on `Instances` this pop-up greets us.
 ![InstanceList](/img/InstanceList.png)

-In this page we can see all of the instances previously created if not deleted.
+In this page we can see all of the instances previously created if they are not deleted.
-And we can click on them so work with previously created `payload` and `state`.
+We can click on them so work with previously created `payload` and `state`.
 That way we don' t have to fill these again and save our precious time.